bennycortese/cluster-api-provider-azure/docs/proposals/20230612-node-os-image-caching.md

 ### Graduation Criteria [optional]

-alpha - The feature is initially constructed and toggleable with a flag beta - The feature has e2e tests implemented and is more integrated and seamless with the project stable - The feature has been used for a while and is widely acceptable as well as reliable and will now be enabled by default.
+alpha - The feature is initially constructed and toggleable with an environment variable beta - The feature has e2e tests implemented and is more integrated and seamless with the project stable - The feature has been used for a while and is widely acceptable as well as reliable and will now be enabled by default.